 We are particularly interested in publishing essays, interviews and poetry, and we encourage experimentation with form and content.
 Visual art, music and other audio materials are also welcome.
-NDP publishes online and in limited edition print runs.
+NDP publishes in print and online.

 To pitch an idea to our editors, please contact us here.

 We work with poets, authors, musicians, composers and educators from Dublin and around the world, bringing quality arts programming to Irish audiences.
 Our ongoing initiative, the Performing Poetry Project, is in its fourth year.
 Keep up to date and don't miss opportunities for the best literary and musical work in Dublin.
 NDP also aims to bring our work overseas, presenting readings, performances, exhibitions and lectures around the world.

 Join us as we launch Nerys Williams' new book of poems, Cabaret.
 There will be a reading, music, and wine reception.
 The event is free of charge, but booking is suggested.

 NDP and the James Joyce Centre present celebrated U.S. poet Elizabeth Willis, in association with Poetry Ireland.
 Willis's most recent collection, Awake, was a finalist for the Pulitzer Prize in 2016, and she is Professor of Poetry at the Iowa Writers' Workshop.

 Reading and conversation June 14 and workshop June 15.